duckdb-faiss-ext/duckdb-faiss-ext/README.md

 CALL faiss_create(string name, int dimension, string index_type);
 ```

  - `name`: The name given to the index.
-Each database can only have a single index per name, this function will crash when you give it a name with an index already attached.
-These are global, and can be refered to back later.
+Each database can only have a single index per name; and it will crash when you give it a name with an index already attached.
+These indexes are global, and can be refered to by their name for subsequent operations.
  - `dimension`: The dimensionality of the data.
  - `index_type`: The index type given to [the faiss index factory](https://github.com/facebookresearch/faiss/wiki/The-index-factory).